shinoka7/rcos-status-updates/fall_2018/week_03.md

 > Examples: New Bugs to be fixed, Design choices

 	Testing possible features.
-Sending out notifications via email, via sms/mms, via phone call (using TTS: this will be funny)
+Sending out notifications via email, via sms/mms, via phone call (using TTS: this will be funny).
+Currently sms is probably the most viable, but is subject to change.

 ## Anything Blocking?